Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist: Abstract

 \section{Abstract}

-In a regular full exponential family, the maximum likelihood estimator (MLE) need not exist in the traditional sense, but the MLE may exist in the Barndorff-Nielsen completion of the family.
-Existing algorithms for finding the MLE in the Barndorff-Nielsen completion solve many linear programs; they are slow in small problems and too slow for large problems.
-We provide new, fast, and scalable methodology for finding the MLE in the Barndorff-Nielsen completion based on approximate null eigenvectors of the Fisher information matrix.
-Convergence of Fisher information follows from cumulant generating function convergence, conditions for which are given.
+In a regular full exponential family, the maximum likelihood estimator (MLE) need not exist in the traditional sense.
+However, the MLE may exist in the completion of the exponential family.
+Existing algorithms for finding the MLE in the completion solve many linear programs; they are slow in small problems and too slow for large problems.
+We provide new, fast, and scalable methodology for finding the MLE in the completion of the exponential family.
+This methodology is based on conventional maximum likelihood computations which come close, in a sense, to finding the MLE in the completion of the exponential family.
+These conventional computations construct a likelihood maximizing sequence of canonical parameter values which goes uphill on the likelihood function until they meet a convergence criteria.
+Nonexistence of the MLE in this context results from a degeneracy of the canonical statistic of the exponential family, the canonical statistic is on the boundary of its support.
+There is a correspondance between this boundary and the null eigenvectors of the Fisher information matrix.
+Convergence of Fisher information along a likelihood maximizing sequence follows from cumulant generating function (CGF) convergence along a likelihood maximizing sequence, conditions for which are given.
+This allows for the construction of necessarily one-sided confidence intervals for mean value parameters when the MLE exists in the completion.
+We demonstrate our methodology on three examples in the main text and three additional examples in the Appendix.
+We show that when the MLE exists in the completion of the exponential family, our methodology provides statistical inference that is much faster than existing techniques.